-- 1. This procedure is applicable and the steps set out within should be taken when the following circumstances exist in respect of a child: - the child is known to the Children's Social Care service of one local authority area, and - ii. the child has moved to stay in another local authority area, whether on a permanent or temporary1 basis, or - 2.
-Where any other agency is notified of a Child in Need that moves in or out of their area then they must make arrangements for information to be shared with/received from the equivalent agency in the other area consistent with their agency's procedures. - 3.
+- 1. This procedure is applicable, and the steps set out within should be taken, when the following circumstances exist in respect of a child: - the child is known to the Children's Social Care service of one local authority area, and - ii. the child has moved to ssubtay in another local authority area, whether on a permanent or temporary1 basis, or - 2.
+Where any other agency is notified of a Child in Need that moves in or out of their area, they must arrange for information to be shared with/received from the equivalent agency in the other area consistent with their agency's procedures. - 3.
 This procedure is intended to apply to a child and their brothers and sisters, including unborn children.
+This document will refer to the 'child' with an understanding that there may be multiple children to which the procedure applies.
 Specific reference should be made to North West Pre-Care and Care Proceedings Notification and Transfer across Local Authority Boundaries Procedure where care proceedings are being considered.